upsun/vscode-upsun/README.md

 ./scripts/package_make.sh
 ```

-Which should output dist/upsun-cli-x.x.x.vsix that you can locally install
+which should output dist/upsun-cli-x.x.x.vsix that you can locally install